anodyne/docs/genres.md

 ### Asset Files

 Asset files are the integral components of a genre and include images and ranks.
 Nova stores all genre assets in `application/assets/common`.
 Each genre is assigned its own directory that lines up with its genre code.
-For instance, the Deep Space Nine genre code is **DS9** and its genre asset folder is `ds9`.

 #### Images